namphung134/Chatbot-for-DUT-Students/README.md

 ## Features

-- **PDF Upload:** Users can upload multiple PDF files.
-- **Text Extraction:** Extracts text from uploaded PDF files.
+- **Text Extraction:** Extracts text from DUT PDF file.
-- **Conversational AI:** Uses the Gemini conversational AI model to answer user questions.
+- **Conversational AI:** Uses the Gemini conversational AI model to answer user questions about DUT regulations.
 - **Chat Interface:** Provides a chat interface to interact with the chatbot.

 ## Getting Started